laowantong/paroxython/docs/md/pipeline_documentation.md

 1. The auxiliary set contains all programs whose name matches the given pattern, plus those which import (either directly or indirectly) at least one of them.
 In other words, it is the same as above (`"exclude"`), but only in the case where the input is a program pattern.
 In all other cases, this auxiliary set will be empty.
 2. The selection is then restricted to its **difference** with the auxiliary set (same as above for `"exclude"`).
 3. There are three cases:
-    1. If the input is a program pattern, all the taxons featured in a program whose name matches this pattern are added to the body of imparted knowledge.
+    1. If the input is a program pattern, all the taxa featured in a program whose name matches this pattern are added to the body of imparted knowledge.
-    2. If the input is a taxon pattern, all the taxons matching this pattern are added to the body of imparted knowledge.
+    2. If the input is a taxon pattern, all the taxa matching this pattern are added to the body of imparted knowledge.
     3. Otherwise, the body of imparted knowledge is unchanged.